-Correct Score – there’s more juice to be had in predicting the final score after 90 minutes given the range of possible scores.
-If you think the game will end goalless, then make sure to bet on ‘No Goalscorer’ (see below) instead as own goals don’t count in this market and odds are similar.
+Correct score – there’s more juice to be had in predicting the final score after 90 minutes, given the range of possible scores.
+If you think the game will end goalless, then make sure to bet on ‘No Goalscorer’ (see below) instead as own goals don’t count in this market, and the odds are similar.

-Ist Half – predict the outcome of the first half, whether that be the result (draw is included of course), number of goals scored or correct score.
+Ist Half – predict the outcome of the first half, whether that be the result (draw is included, of course), the number of goals scored, or the correct score.

 Double Chance – three possible outcomes here: home (win) and draw, away and draw and home or away.
 This wager is especially worth considering when you fancy the underdog to ‘get a result’, so either win or draw.

-Parlays – in Europe they call them accumulators or accas even.
-This is the beauty of soccer betting as there is nothing more satisfying as landing a parlay bet containing multiple teams, as we often try to do with those Sunday NFL moneylines.
-A big return for a small stake is the appeal, although books love these bets too and for a good reason.
+Parlays – in Europe, they call them accumulators or Accas even.
+This is the beauty of soccer betting as there is nothing more satisfying as landing a parlay bet containing multiple teams, as we often try to do with those Sunday NFL Moneylines.
+A significant return for a small stake is the appeal, although books love these bets to and for a good reason.

 Ready to start betting?
 Wait a minute as we’ve got a few words of advice that might just help you make a profit – or at least help limit any losses.

-You shouldn’t be betting on anything that you don’t understand – hopefully that doesn’t include soccer now you’ve got this far – and ideally get to know a certain league(s) inside out.
-The more exotic league the better as books won’t be able to keep a handle on everything going on, whereas by keeping your ear to the ground for injury news etc might just give you an edge.
+You shouldn’t be betting on anything that you don’t understand – hopefully, that doesn’t include Soccer now you’ve got this far – and ideally get to know a particular league(s) inside out.
+The more exotic league, the better as books won’t be able to keep a handle on everything going on, whereas keeping your ear to the ground for injury news, etc., might just give you an edge.

-Kind of goes without saying really but it’s surprising how many bettors just rely on the the in-game visuals displayed by most books or even on a hunch.
-You might get lucky but the books will beat you over time.
+Kind of goes without saying really, but it’s surprising how many bettors just rely on the in-game visuals displayed by most books or even on a hunch.
+You might get lucky, but the books will beat you over time.